SMU-HCI/cs702-ci/README.md

 Follow the steps below:
-1. Install Git and Docker.
+1. Install Git and PIXI
-1. Install VS Code and the Dev Container extension.
+1. Install VS Code
 1. Clone this repository
-1. Run `Dev Containers: Reopen in Container`
 1. Install dependencies

-Install Git and Docker
+Install Git and PIXI
 ----------------------
 Install Git if your computer does not have it installed.

-Install Docker if your computer does not have it installed.
+Install PIXI if your computer does not have it installed.
-Download Docker Desktop from the official website (https://www.docker.com/products/docker-desktop).
-Then, follow the installation instruction for your operating system (Windows/macOS/Linux).
-After installation, start Docker Desktop and make sure it is running.
-You can check this by running `docker --version` in your terminal.
+Follow the instruction here (https://pixi.prefix.dev/latest/installation/)

-Install VS Code and the Dev Containers Extension
+Install VS Code
 ------------------------------------------------
 Download and install Visual Studio Code from https://code.visualstudio.com.
-Open VS Code and navigate to the Extensions marketplace (`Ctrl+Shift+X` for Windows or `Cmd+Shift+X` for Mac).
-Search for "Dev Containers" in the marketplace.
-Then, click "Install" on the Dev Containers extension by Microsoft.

 Clone This Repository
 ---------------------